- Step 1: Check if you can apply for in-year admission

 Withdrawing your child from their current school

 You must not withdraw your child from their current school until you have secured a place for them at another school.
-If we become aware of any child without a school place, we will notify our Education Welfare Service.
+If we become aware of any child without a school place, we will notify our Inclusion Service.

 A school cannot ask you to withdraw your child from school or withdraw your child from the school roll without your permission or without first knowing that your child has a new school place.
 However, if a school believes a change of school may be in your child's best interests, the head teacher can discuss with you about arranging a managed move to another school or a referral to alternative education provision.

 You should read any of the information below that applies to you before continuing to the next step.